zuozhenggh/learning-library/developer-library/hub/primitives/create-vcn/about-this/about-this.md

 * Credentials for an Oracle Cloud tenancy

-* Access to a computer that has the following software and access to the internet:
+* Access to a computer that has the following software and access to the internet :

     * A [supported](https://docs.oracle.com/en/cloud/get-started/subscriptions-cloud/csgsg/web-browser-requirements.html) web browser for Oracle Cloud Infrastructure